hyperledger/toc/meeting-minutes/2024/2024-06-13-TOC-meeting-record.md

 # Announcements
 - The [Hyperledger /dev/weekly developer newsletter](https://wiki.hyperledger.org/pages/viewpage.action?pageId=39618905) goes out each Friday to hundreds of Hyperledger developers.
 It is a collaborative effort.
 If you have a project release, pull request, community event, and/or relevant article you would like highlighted next week, please [leave a comment for consideration on the upcoming newsletter wiki page](https://wiki.hyperledger.org/display/DR/2024)
+- New project proposal: [xkey](https://github.com/hyperledger/hyperledger-hip/pull/18) - Please review as we will be discussing next week
 - Cancel July 4 meeting

 # Quarterly reports